Outlaws extend win streak to four

 “It was a long day traveling, with a lot of traffic,” said Dannhoff.
 “The guys grinded through it.
 We were a little tired and our legs were sore.
 We had to work for this road win.”

-The Outlaws are back home Sunday at 4 p.m. when they take on the Little Rock Lightining.
+The Outlaws are back home Sunday at 4 p.m. when they take on the Little Rock Lightning.

 Commented